• Skip to main content

 Depending on the time of year, the tides can sway as much as 15 feet in the waters around Alki and West Seattle — it really varies day to day.
 If planning a romantic picnic on the beach, walking out to the Alki Point Lighthouse, or even photography, be sure to look at a tide table for high and low tide so hopes and dreams don’t float away.

 This guide provides a lot to see and do in one day, or zero in on favorite highlights.
 The map below outlines a counter-clockwise loop that begins at Joe and Jack Block Parks and circles around to White Center — which enjoys relatively direct access to Highway 509 — avoiding bridge traffic.
 Do what you will with the routing, but keep in mind my favorite stretch of road is SW Beach Drive, which begins around Cactus on Alki Beach and winds past La Rustica.
 Simply soul nourishing.
-Food and drink establishments are currently take out only and derived from my own experience and the recommendations of long time West Seattle locals.
+Food and drink establishments are only and derived from my own experience and the recommendations of long time West Seattle locals.

 Industrial Views – Joe and Jack Block parks.